Toollabs/info/README.md

-I created that organization because I want to
+# Toollabs
+## What's this organization for?

+Toollabs
-- provide a larger number of people access to my tool's code and
+- provides a larger number of people access to tool's code and
-- to facilitate collaborative editing on tools.
+- facilitates collaborative editing on tools.

+## Why Toollabs on GitHub?
+You know you can host your code with [Wikimedia Gerrit](https://www.mediawiki.org/wiki/Gerrit/New_repositories), too?
+Okay, we choose GitHub because:
+- it usually provides faster access
+- it is not hosted inside the same data center, together with the tool labs instances
+- allows everyone (owners, administrators) to deal with accesss rights and to set up hooks/ CI/ Travis
+- has a nice and fast web interface, a properly working search button and some native clients that work out-of-the-box (SourceTree and GitHub for Windows)

+## How should repos be named?
 The repo name should match or close to be the tool's name.

-I didn't know about https://github.com/tool-labs but it seems to be kinda one-man organization with all members hidden.
+## Adding new members
+You are free to add everyone you trust to the groups you can add them to.
+If you are not 100% sure, create a new **administrator** group and invite them to this group.
+They will then be able to transfer their repos to Toollabs.